 The reported incidence of lactic acidosis in patients receiving metformin hydrochloride is very low (approximately 0.03 cases/1000 patient-years, with approximately 0.015 fatal cases/1000 patient-years).
 In more than 20,000 patient-years exposure to metformin in clinical trials, there were no reports of lactic acidosis.
-Reported cases have occurred primarily in diabetic patients with significant renal insufficiency, including both intrinsic renal discase and renal hypoperfusion, often in the setting of multiple concomitant medical/surgical problems and multiple concomitant medications.
-Patients with congestive heart failure requiring pharmacologic management, in particular those with unstable or acute congestive heart failure who are at risk of lactic acidosis increases with the degree of renal dysfunction and the patient's age.
+Reported cases have occurred primarily in diabetic patients with significant renal insufficiency, including both intrinsic renal disease and renal hypoperfusion, often in the setting of multiple concomitant medicalsurgical problems and multiple concomitant medications.
+Patients with congestive heart failure requiring pharmacologic management, in particular those with unstable or acute congestive heart failure who are at risk of hypoperfusion and hypoxemia, are at increased risk of lactic acidosis.
 The risk of lactic acidosis may, therefore, be significantly decreased by regular monitoring of renal function in patients taking metformin and by use of the minimum effective dose of metformin.
 In particular, treatment of the elderly should be accompanied by careful monitoring of renal function.
-Metformin treatment should not be initiated in patients ≥80 years of age unless measurement of creatinine clearance demonstrates that renal function is not reduced, as these patients are more susceptible to developing lactic acidosis.
+Metformin treatment should not be initiated in patients >80 years of age unless measurement of creatinine clearance demonstrates that renal function is not reduced, as these patients are more susceptible to developing lactic acidosis.
 In addition, metformin should be promptly withheld in the presence of any condition associated with hypoxemia, dehydration, or sepsis.
 Because impaired hepatic function may significantly limit the ability to clear lactate, metformin should generally be avoided in patients with clinical or laboratory evidence of hepatic disease.
 Patients should be cautioned against excessive alcohol intake, either acute or chronic, when taking metformin, since alcohol potentiates the effects of metformin hydrochloride on lactate metabolism.
-In addition, metformin should be temporarily discontinued prior to any intravascular radiocontrast study and for any surgical procedure (see a
+In addition, metformin should be temporarily discontinued prior to any intravascular radiocontrast study and for any surgical procedure (see also PRECAUTIONS).

 The onset of lactic acidosis often is subtle, and accompanied only by nonspecific symptoms such as malaise, myalgias, respiratory distress, increasing somnolence, and nonspecific abdominal distress.
 There may be associated hypothermia, hypotension, and resistant bradyarrhythmias with more marked acidosis.
 The patient and the patient's physician must be aware of the possible importance of such symptoms and the patient should be instructed to notify the physician immediately if they occur (see also PRECAUTIONS).
 Metformin should be withdrawn until the situation is clarified.
 Serum electrolytes, ketones, blood glucose, and if indicated, blood pH, lactate levels, and even blood metformin levels may be useful.
-Once a patient is stabilized on any dose level of metformin, gas trointestinal symptoms, which are common during initiation of therapy, are unlikely to be drug related.
-Later occurrence of gas trointestinal symptoms could be due to lactic acidosis or other serious disease.
+Once a patient is stabilized on any dose level of metformin, gastrointestinal symptoms, which are common during initiation of therapy, are unlikely to be drug related.
+Later occurrence of gastrointestinal symptoms could be due to lactic acidosis or other serious disease.